gbili/docker-git-server-hooks/README.md

    docker rm temp
    ```

-3. We can now compose up, and the container will be able to see the public keys files in `/git-server/keys` directory since it's our volume `git-sever-hooks_git-server-keys` that will be mounted there.
+3. We can now `docker-compose up`, and the container will be able to see the public keys files in `/<GIT_SERVER_DIR>/keys` directory since we are mounting `git-sever-hooks_git-server-keys` that will be mounted there.

    ```bash
    # move to where you have the docker-compose.yml file for the git-server-hooks